Top 10 Richest Muslim Billionaires in the world

 However, business continues to flourish among Muslims, and the following is a list of the ten richest and wealthiest Muslim billionaires you should be aware of.

 In addition to founding the Rotana media group, he is the founder and CEO of Kingdom Holding Company, which has assets in hotels, banking, media, and petroleum, to name a few.
-He is also a member of the Saudi royal family, and as of 2015, he had a net worth of $26.1 billion.
+He is also a member of the Saudi royal family.

 He is the chairman of Wipro Limited, a business that originally produced hydrogenated cooking fat.
-It is now valued in the billions, and Mr. Premji is incredibly wealthy at $17.5 billion.
+It is now valued in the billions, and Mr. Premji is incredibly wealthy.
+He is been dubbed as “Czar of the Indian IT Industry.”

 The Arabian/Ethiopian businessman, who is worth $11 billion, made significant investments in Ethiopian oil refineries, gold mining, and cement manufacturing in addition to acquiring 63% of Addis Tyre, the country’s sole tyre producer.